08 Nov 2018

 Still, cultivating employee loyalty can be difficult.
 Chinese employees are more willing to jump between jobs in order to achieve a higher salary.
 The regional president added, “The best people want to work for the big Chinese players where they are paid more and have more power.
 When they decide to come back to Western MNCs, they want to earn the same money and have a better work-life balance.”

-The CEO of a multinational manufacturing company counseled that the key to cultivating loyal employees is to help them grow with the company.
+The CEO of a multinational manufacturing company counselled that the key to cultivating loyal employees is to help them grow with the company.
 “We need to find ways for people to develop a career rather than just have a job,” he noted.

 Cultural differences also pose a challenge.